 Yes.
-Fountainhead offers music and movement classes.
+Fountainhead offers movement and science classes among other subjects.
 These programs are part of our tuition.
 Your child may participate in these programs at no additional cost.
 If you want to take advantage of these programs, please be sure to enroll your child on days we have our music and movement programs.

 What other enrichment programs do you offer?

 Fountainhead offers InsectMobile, ZooMobile, and science programs that come to the campus once each year.
 There is no added cost for these programs.
 It is yet another way we add value and strengthen our program.

 At some campuses we offer Spanish, science, or other after-school classes.
 These are classes that are held at our school.
 However, the parent signs up with a third-party instructor to participate.
 If you elect to have your child join any of these programs, your child can stay in childcare (standard childcare fees apply) until the class starts.
 He or she will then be taken from childcare by the third-party teacher and brought to that campus classroom.
 While in the after-school class you will not be billed childcare fees.
 After the class is finished, you may pick up your child or he or she will be brought back to childcare where you can pick him or her up at your convenience.